Skip to content

 Does Olla work with OpenAI SDK?

-Yes, Olla provides OpenAI-compatible endpoints:
+Yes, Olla provides OpenAI-compatible endpoints (similar to LocalAI):

 from openai import OpenAI